 Join our team to help us build a more inclusive world for everyone, no matter their disability.
 Visit the USNH careers page for the most up-to-date listings.

 The University System of New Hampshire is an Equal Opportunity/Equal Access/Affirmative Action employer.
 The University System is committed to creating an environment that values and supports diversity and inclusiveness across our campus communities and encourages applications from qualified individuals who will help us achieve this mission.
 The University System prohibits discrimination on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity or expression, disability, veteran status, or marital status, genetic information, and political orientation.
 Application by members of all underrepresented groups is encouraged.
 Hiring is contingent upon eligibility to work in the U.S.

-Under general direction of Dr. Elizabeth Humphreys, this position will be responsible for the leadership and administrative management of the New England Regional Genetics Collaborative.
-The position will also include Co-Principal responsibilities for the New Hampshire Maine Leadership Education in Neurodevelopmental Disabilities Programs.
-Funding for this position is awarded by the Health Resources and Services Administration in two competitive application processes.
-Programs place a strong emphasis development of infrastructure, training and supports for individuals with neurodevelopmental disabilities and genetic conditions.
+The position will be responsible for the leadership and administrative management of the New Hampshire Maine Leadership Education in Neurodevelopmental Disabilities Programs (LEND) and administration of grants and contracts in early intervention and early childhood education.
+Funding for LEND is awarded by the Health Resources and Services Administration through a competitive application process every 5 years.
+The successful applicant will be expected to secure research/training funding to support the remainder of the annual salary.
 The Assistant Research Professor will join the IOD’s multi-disciplinary team of faculty.

 - View a listing of job opportunities across the AUCD Network and at other organizations within the national disability community.